esfinkel/Battleship-2019/README.md

 # Battleship-2019
-Battleship game for Cornell CS 3110, Fall 2019 - implemented in OCaml By Elisabeth Finkel, Matthew Fusco, Stefan Brechter
+Battleship game for Cornell CS 3110, Fall 2019 - implemented in OCaml

+By Elisabeth Finkel, Matthew Fusco, Stefan Brechter

+- Project originally posted on our Cornell "GitHub Enterprise" accounts, so the commit history may contain broken references to users.

 Instructions for installing the appropriate OCaml version + packages can be found [on the course website](https://www.cs.cornell.edu/courses/cs3110/2019fa/install.html).